 The famous Cognac House was founded in 1765 in the town of Cognac by the Irish-born Richard Hennessy of the Lords of Ballymacmoy.
-Previously, he served with an Irish guard, serving in the service of the French King Louis XV.
+Previously, he served with an Irish guard, in the service of the French king Louis XV.
 (1710-1774) stood.
-He became captain on the island of Ré, which is still part of the Cognac area.
-As a company symbol, he chose "Bras Armé" (armed arm) from the family crest, which can still be found on every Hennessy bottle today.
-For the first time, Hennessy introduced the abbreviation as a quality label.
+He became a captain on Cognac Island Ré.
+As a company symbol he chose "Bras Armé" (armed arm) from the family crest, which can still be found today on every Hennessy bottle.
+From the company Hennessy abbreviations were introduced for the first time as a quality marking.
 In 1860 the famous stars (three for the simplest cognac and four or five for the better ones) and in 1870 for particularly old distillates XO (Extended Old).
 The latter was initially produced only for the family members.
 The company failed to patent it.

-).
-The product range includes the VS (Very Superieur) with three stars (from two and a half to ten years old distillates), the VSOP "Privilège" (from four and a half to 25 years of distillates - first delivered to the English royal family in 1817), the XO (distillates between ten and 70 years, for which the first carafe used for a cognac was created), the "Paradis" (distillates from the Paradis) and as a showpiece the VSOP "Davidoff Extra" (deliberately chosen name in connection with the famous cigar brand ) , From the latter, there is also a variant "Davidoff Classic", which is assembled from up to 40 years matured in barrels distillates.
+The extensive product range includes, among others, the VS (Very Superieur) with three stars (from two and a half to ten years old distillates), the VSOP "Privilège" (from four and a half to 25-year distillates, first delivered to the English royal family in 1817), the XO (Distillates between ten and 70 years, for this the first carafe used for a cognac was created), the "Paradis", as well as the showpiece the VSOP "Davidoff Extra" (consciously chosen name in connection with the famous Cigar brand ).
+From the latter, there is also a variant "Davidoff Classic", which is assembled from up to 40 years matured in barrels distillates.
 The product then matures in the barrel for another 18 months before being bottled.
-The Hennessy Cognac has a very special relation to the mysterious " Poe Toaster who visited the tomb of the writer for decades.
+The Hennessy Cognac has a special relation to the mysterious " Poe Toaster who visited the tomb of the writer for decades.